CanDIG/federated-learning/experiments/synthea-breast-cancer/winter2022/Differentially-Private/README.md

 This will generate 2 clients and 1 server, alongside ingesting the 10yrs/female data into an instance of Katsu, accessible through the GraphQL-interface generated.
 This will take quite a long time, up to 35 minutes if ingesting the data as well.
 Use the `-h` flag with the `quickstart.sh` script for further information on the arguments.

-## Further Notes

-This is the  differentially private federated implementation of the [Non-Federated Logisitic Regression](../Non-Federated/SyntheaClassifiers.ipynb) Classifier.
-The full explanation on the choice of classifiers can be found in the [Synthea Breast Cancer Dataset - Federation](Synthea Breast Cancer Dataset - Federation) document.
-The implementation without the differential privacy can be found in the [Federated folder](../Federated).

 When testing or experimenting, the following commands will allow you to restart the experiment with ease (assuming your root repo is called `federated-learning`):

 ### Starting the experiment: